Michael Harris II Preview, Player Props: Braves vs. Dodgers

-Michael Harris II -- with a slugging percentage of .512 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the mound, on September 2 at 9:10 PM ET.
+On Sunday, Michael Harris II (.548 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 4:10 PM ET.

 Michael Harris II Game Info & Props vs. the Dodgers